forcedotcom/salesforcedx-vscode/docs/articles/apex/interactive-debugger.md

    1. Select the users to whom you want to assign the permission set, and then click **Assign**.
    1. Click **Done**.
 1. **Optional**: In VS Code, run **SFDX: Pull Source from Default Scratch Org**.
 Then, add your new permission set to your source control repository.
 If you have a copy of the permission set in your Salesforce DX project, you can assign permissions to scratch org users by running `sfdx force:user:permset:assign -n Your_Perm_Set_Name`.
-1. In VS Code, create a launch configuration for the Apex Debugger.
+1. In VS Code, create a launch configuration for Apex Debugger.
    1. To open the Debug view, in the VS Code Activity Bar, click the bug icon (hover text: Debug).
    1. To create a `launch.json` file, click the gear icon (hover text: Configure or Fix launch.json) and then select **Apex Debugger**.
 (If you’ve already created this file, clicking the gear icon opens the file.)
    1. Within the `"configurations"` array, add a `"Launch Apex Debugger"` configuration.
 The minimum information it should contain: